Due to COVID19, all sessions will be running ONLINE via Zoom for 8-18-year-olds from now and into 2021.

 I am fully insured, paediatric first-aid trained and carry an enhanced DBS check.

-My therapeutic model is integrative, which means that I can call upon a variety of modalities that would best suite the needs of the individual client.
+My therapeutic model is integrative, which means that I can call upon a variety of modalities that would best suit the needs of the individual client.

-The work is child-lead and creative-arts based with the application from a variety of theory and neuroscience.
+The work is child-lead and creative-arts based with the application from a variety of theories and neurosciences.

 Before working in private practice, I acted as a volunteer counsellor for a charity in Croydon working with young people.
 I was a volunteer creative-arts therapist in a primary and secondary school in south west London.